Posted By Administration,

 In this pandemic situation, some crematories are concerned about regulations which limit the cremations a business can perform.
-CANA is working with these regulators to address these permits in the hardest hit areas.
+CANA is supporting state associations who are working with these regulators to address these permits in the hardest hit areas.

 With the Families First Coronavirus Response Act (FFCRA), passed March 18 and effective April 1, businesses have new requirements for managing staff.
 All employers with 500 or fewer employees must provide paid Family Medical Leave Act (FMLA) leave and paid sick leave – this is new for those who manage companies with fewer than 50 employees who were previously exempt from such requirements.
 The Department of Labor, Wage and Hour Division has required posters and useful information to communicate with your staff.

 As an employer who was previously exempt, this could be overwhelming, so it’s important to open lines of communication with your staff and establish a clear chain of command to address rapidly developing information.
 Don’t assume that all staff will immediately take advantage of these benefits and leave the business in a time of crises.
 Provide guidance and support in addition to addressing their concerns about what to do if they or a family member get sick.
 Don’t be afraid of questions or to admit that you don’t know.
 Importantly, communicate often to make sure staff are okay and keep lines of communication open.